tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “FEN!”
 A girl screamed from the entrance to the alley, before descending into a frenzied spiral of repetition. *“LOOK AT ME, FEN.
 LOOK.
 LOOK.
 LOOK.
 LOOK.”*

 I took a foolish glance to the side and saw a teenager at the forefront of the wide-eyed mob.
 I’d seen videos of crowds swarming famous artists.
 The Beatles.
 One Direction.
 But this wasn’t that.
 It wasn’t a mob of gleeful fans.
-Whatever disturbing emotion lurked in their faces, it wasn’t glee.
+Whatever disturbing emotion lurked in their eyes, it wasn’t glee.
 They weren’t happy to see me.
-I imagined they would tear me limb from limb if they were to reach me, but part of me knew that a swift death would be better than whatever they had planned.
+I imagined they would tear me limb from limb if they were to reach me, but part of me knew that a swift death would be better than whatever they really had planned.

-Moments before the wave of ravenous fans reached me, the Stage Door creaked open, and I did not wait for an invitation.
+Moments before the wave of ravenous fans seized me, the Stage Door creaked open, and I did not wait for an invitation.
 I barged into the venue and locked the door a mere second before fists pounded against it.
-Before *bodies* pounded against it, judging by the immense thuds.
+Before bodies pounded against it, judging by the immense thuds.
 And when I finally summoned the courage to spin on my heel, I expected to face yet another deranged fan.
 One who might bring about my end.

-Surprisingly, however, I found myself facing a very puzzled young woman wearing plaited hair, tattered jeans, and a black blouse.
+Surprisingly, however, I faced a befuddled young woman wearing plaited hair, tattered jeans, and a black blouse.
 The name on her lanyard read ‘Gina Campbell’.

 “Are you okay?”
 She asked.

-I panted erratically.
-“No.”
+“No,” I panted.

 “I’m so sorry for not answering straight away, Mr Davies.
 If I’d known what it was like out there, I would’ve been ready and waiting to let you inside,” Gina said.

 I shook my head and took a deep breath.
 “It’s not your fault.
 It’s been a strange day.
 A strange few days.”

-The woman nodded, looking at me with curious but refreshingly-human eyes, unlike the demented folk still pounding violently on the Stage Door.
+The woman nodded, looking at me with curious but refreshingly-human eyes.
 And I saw something in her stare.
 Something that I felt too.
 I wasn’t imagining things.
-Wasn’t simply choking on my first spoonful of fame.
+Wasn’t simply spluttering on my first spoonful of fame.
 This was all wrong.
 All horribly, horribly wrong.

 “I didn’t even know your name last week,” Gina eventually admitted.
 “Now, your name’s all I hear on TikTok.
 Your music too, obviously.
 Though I haven’t taken the time to learn the dance, I’m afraid.”